vlado-1/website-production/README.md

 ## Common Commands

-  - 'ng serve`: Builds and serves your application, rebuilding on file changes.
+  - `ng serve`: Builds and serves your application, rebuilding on file changes.
 Server can be accessed from `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
   - `ng generate component component-name`: generates a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
   - `ng build`: builds the project.
 The build artifacts will be stored in the `dist/` directory.
   - `ng test`: executes the unit tests via [Karma](https://karma-runner.github.io).
-  - 'npm backend': runs the backend server.
+  - `npm backend`: runs the backend server.
 Need to be in the 'server' folder when executing this command as it executes a script specified in the server/package.json file.

 ## Steps to setup environment from scratch